 All messages that follow these rules will be posted.
 If you have any questions about why a message was not posted, please contact Laurie Smith.

 The purpose of the META:PHI Google group is to facilitate discussion among colleagues across the addiction services field.
 Debate is welcome, including critiques of policies and clinical practices related to the field of substance use.
 Posts must focus on policies and practices rather than individuals or groups.
 Messages containing personal attacks, insults, profanity, or threatening or abusive language will not be posted.
-Messages ascribing ill intent to individuals or groups will also not be allowed.
+Messages ascribing ill intent or reflecting bias towards individuals or groups will also not be allowed.

 META:PHI advocates the use of people-first language.
 Members may be asked to rewrite any posts that contain stigmatizing language.